Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 The invoice management cycle is a workflow that includes the following sequential steps:

 Traditionally, these steps were carried out manually and could take weeks to process.
-AP (acccounts payable) automation software shortens this workflow and streamlines the entire system.
+AP (accounts payable) automation software shortens this workflow and streamlines the entire accounting system.

 Importance of Invoice Processing

-It’s incredibly important for a business to optimize the invoice process and organize payments.
+It’s incredibly important for a business to optimise the invoice process and organise payments.
 This ensures a vendor gets paid on time.
 In fact, with early payment discounts, a business stands to earn cash back on money owed.
 Streamlining the invoice process guarantees the supply chain as a whole, remains healthy.

 Developing a systemic plan for invoice processing leads to improved: